alex-alina/dinner-planner-server/README.md

 ## Description

-The MVP was developed as part of a full-stack web app for a real project.
+The MVP was developed as part of a full-stack web app for a real world project.
 A team of four developers and one UI/UX designer (all [Codaisseur](https://codaisseur.com/) graduates) worked to develop/design it.

 The goal was to develop the basic features for a meal planner that helps people plan healthier meals more efficiently.
 It also included:
 - creating user accounts
 - a recipes' list
-- a shopping list that included all the necessary ingredients in the right quantity (calculated for the number of household members)
+- generating a shopping list that included all the necessary ingredients in the right quantity (calculated for the number of household members)

 This planner gives its users access to quality recipes, but it does not allow a user to add their own recipes.
 Only an admin could add recipes to the data base.